 Will Bankruptcy Keep Me From Getting a Job?

 Credit affects everything these days.
 From financing a new car to getting a job, we know that our credit can make a difference.
 It can be the difference between paying 0 percent interest for a new car or 15 percent or more.
 When it comes to employment, there is a lot of misinformation on the Web.
 So, what can you do if you are facing bankruptcy?
-First, finding an experienced Orlando bankruptcy attorney is a good place to start.
+First, finding an experienced Orlando bankruptcy lawyer is a good place to start.
 But after that, you may still worry.
 You need a job, but you also know you cannot continue sinking further into debt.
 As the walls close in, many consumers are left terrified that bankruptcy will cost them their jobs or make it impossible to find one in the future.
 To answer some of these questions, consider the following.

 Can I be denied a job due to a bankruptcy?